Patient and Visitors

-Here at St. Joseph Health, your satisfaction and comfort are of the utmost importance to us.
+Here at Providence, your satisfaction and comfort are of the utmost importance to us.
 We are committed to responding to any concerns regarding care, treatment or services in a timely manner.
 Should concerns about your hospitalization arise, you or members of your family are encouraged to contact the nurse or manager in your area or the patient representative.
 She/he can help resolve issues and maintain the highest quality of service.
 Your nurse can help you contact these individuals.
-If you have unresolved issues or complaints about your care, you may contact any of the following:The state Department of Health Service’s phone number and address is:
+If you have unresolved issues or complaints about your care, you may contact our patient relations department at 707-445-8121 or any of the following:The state Department of Health Service’s phone number and address is:

 California Department of Health Services District Administrator Santa Rosa / Redwood Coast District Office 2170

 Santa Rosa, CA 95407If you want to file a complaint or grievance with this hospital, you may do so by writing or calling: